alljoyn/hae/docs/interfaces/org.alljoyn.SmartSpaces.Environment/CurrentAirQualityLevel-v1.md

 ## Theory of Operation

-This information provides represented air quality level measured by an appliance.
+This information provides represented air quality level measured by a device.
-Examples of appliances which may include this interface are air purifier and air quality monitor.
+Examples of devices which may include this interface are air purifier and air quality monitor.

 ## Specification